BluWyv/api-doc/README.md

 ## Authentication & Security

 *Note: Authentication details should be obtained from your BluWyv account manager.
 Ensure all API calls are made over HTTPS to maintain data security.*
+*If you are connected via VPN, you can connect without authentication and can connect via HTTP*

 ## Base URL